NagasonicDev/Alkatraz/README.md

 Alkatraz is a Magic plugin that allows players to use wands to cast spells using a combination of button clicks.
 Each spell uses a unique code to cast, for example, Magic Missile uses the code `RRRRR` to cast.
 'R' is right click, 'L' is left click, and 'S' is hand swap.
 Codes can be viewed from the /spell menu.

 ## Using a wand
 When holding a wand, the experience bar will transform into a **Mana Bar**, which shows how much mana you have.
 Each spell uses a certain amount of mana to cast, which can be seen in the /spell command.

-**WARNING: ALTHOUGH I HAVE THOROUGHLY TESTED THE MANA BAR, THERE MAY BE GLITCHES THAT CAUSE THE EXPERIENCE BAR TO SAVE WRONG**

 ## Features:
 - 1 Wand
-- 7 Spells
+- 10 Spells
 - Mastery System
 - Advanced Casting System
 - Stat Points